 If all this sounds vaguely familiar, that’s partly because the Jordan River Fairpark District bears similarities to the recent process leading to the city’s hard-fought pact with Smith Entertainment Group to create a sales-tax supported sports, entertainment, convention and cultural district downtown near the Delta Center.

-Earlier this year — and also on a compressed timeline mandated by lawmakers — the planning commission recommended a thumbs-down to that proposal prior to its ultimate adoption by the council.
+Earlier this year — and also on a compressed timeline mandated by lawmakers — the planning commission recommended a thumbs-down to that proposal before its ultimate adoption by the council.

 State lawmakers set the clock ticking on the Fairpark proposal with HB562, dubbed the “Utah Fairpark Area Investment and Restoration District,” which spans the Utah Fairpark and the so-called Power District, where Rocky Mountain Power’s aging facilities and trio of landmark smokestacks are located along North Temple.

-District backers say they are planning for retail, entertainment, new jobs and housing as part of a walkable, mixed-use community centered on a new baseball stadium, in keeping with state benchmarks driving the process.
+District backers say they plan for retail, entertainment, new jobs and housing as part of a walkable, mixed-use community centered on a new baseball stadium, in keeping with state benchmarks driving the process.

 It remains unclear right now, though, what types of housing might be built in the district, how many units would be constructed or how affordable they might be.
 The underlying state law calls for an unspecified percentage of workforce housing within the project’s boundaries.

-As of late Wednesday, the Larry H. Miller Co. had reportedly not signed off on a set of community benefits the city is hoping to secure as part of its pending pact for redeveloping the land.
+As of late Wednesday, The Larry H. Miller Co. had reportedly not signed off on a set of community benefits the city hopes to secure as part of its pending pact for redeveloping the land.

 Conversations are also said to be underway with the Federal Aviation Administration on how city regulations for constructing towers in the flight paths for Salt Lake City International Airport will apply.